-Megan’s Law Attorney in Hudson County
+Megan's Law Offenses Attorney in Union County

 - Aggravated Sexual Assault

 - Criminal Sexual Contact with a minor

 - Endangering the Welfare of a Child in the case of sexual contact with a minor

 - Criminal Restraint of a minor if the minor is not your child

 - False Imprisonment of a minor if the minor is not your child

 - Kidnapping of a minor if the minor is not your child

 Once a defendant has been convicted of a crime that requires that person to register as a sex offender under Megan’s Law, they must complete a registration form and submit the form to their local police department.
 The registration form requires individuals to identify their home address and current employer, among other types of information.
 Once the form has been submitted by the sex offender to a local police station, that station passes the form along to county prosecutors.
 Prosecutors will analyze the convicted person’s likelihood of reoffense and assign the person to either Tier 1 (low risk of reoffense), Tier 2 (moderate risk of reoffense), or Tier 3 (high risk of reoffense).
 The tier to which a person is assigned determines who must be notified about them.

 Assignment to the highest risk, or Tier 3, category, will result in notification to all members of the sex offender’s neighborhood and all community organizations, law enforcement agencies, day care centers, schools, and summer camps in the area.
 Notifications regarding Tier 2 offenders are provided to community organizations, law enforcement agencies, day care centers, schools, and summer camps.
 Tier 1 offenders only notify law enforcement.
 Notifications provided to the above groups include the sex offender’s name, address, description and photo, home and work location, a description of the person’s vehicle and license plate number, and an abbreviated description of that person’s offense.